himanshu-solanki29/MineSweeper-CLI/README.md

 ## Building the Project

-1. Clone the repository or download the source code.
+1. Unzip the source code.
 2. Navigate to the project's root directory (where `pom.xml` is located) in your terminal.
 3. Run the following Maven command to compile the code and package it into an executable JAR:
     ```bash